 When deemed appropriate in the judgment of the operating surgeon, a qualified assistant will be present for the procedure.
-A qualified assistant shall be one approved by the surgery staff whose demonstrated competence has qualified him or her for this position.
+A qualified assistant shall be one approved by the surgery staff whose demonstrated competence has qualified them for this position.
 The name of the assistant should be documented on the operative note.